Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you do have surgery, the surgeon will try to take out as much of the tumor as possible.
 The surgeon may use MRI images of your brain to help guide the surgery.
 The surgeon may also use a special microscope during the surgery to get a better view of the tumor and the surrounding parts of your brain.

-If the surgeon can't remove the tumor—or can only remove part of it—you may need radiation therapy.
-Depending on the areas of the brain and/or spinal cord that are involved, radiation therapy may help shrink any remaining tumor and can also prevent it from spreading to the tissues around it.
+If the surgeon can't remove the tumor — or can only remove part of it — you may need radiation therapy.
+Depending on the areas of the brain and/or spinal cord that are involved, radiation therapy may help shrink any remaining tumor and can also help prevent it from spreading to the tissues around it.
 Even if the tumor is completely removed during surgery, some doctors may still recommend radiation therapy to help prevent another meningioma from developing in the future.
 Meningiomas have a tendency to grow back after surgery.

 Your doctor may also recommend medications to treat the tumor.
 Experts are studying several drugs to see if they work against meningiomas.
 You may need to take part in a study in order to use these drugs.